US Considering Additional $100B in Tariffs on Chinese Imports

-"China's illicit trade practices — ignored for years by Washington — have destroyed thousands of American factories and millions of American jobs," Trump said Thursday.
+"China's illicit trade practices — ignored for years by Washington — have destroyed thousands of American factories and millions of American jobs," the president said in a Thursday evening statement.

-On Tuesday, "the US Trade Representative announced approximately $50 billion in proposed tariffs on imports from China… Rather than remedy its misconduct, China has chosen to harm our farmers and manufacturers.
+On Tuesday, "the US Trade Representative announced approximately $50 billion in proposed tariffs on imports from China … Rather than remedy its misconduct, China has chosen to harm our farmers and manufacturers.
 In light of China's unfair retaliation, I have instructed the USTR to consider whether $100 billion in additional tariffs would be appropriate."
+The US secretary of agriculture has also been directed to implement a plan to "protect [US] farmers and agricultural interests."

 "Notwithstanding these actions, the United States is still prepared to have discussions" on new trade deals, the US leader added.